 Frequently Asked Questions

-If you must arrive before the general move-in date, are not participating in a special program, and do not have special permission from the Housing Office, you will need to secure off-campus accommodations.
-A list of area hotels and other options is avilable on the Columbia University Travel Portal.
+If you must arrive before the general move-in date, are not participating in a special program and do not have special permission from the Housing Office, you will need to secure off-campus accommodations.
+A list of area hotels and other options is available on the Columbia University Travel Portal.

 There are many places near campus where you can purchase toiletries and other supplies for your room.
-We also offer a free shuttle bus to and from Bed Bath & Beyond during NSOP!
+We also offer a free shuttle bus to and from the Bed Bath & Beyond at Lincoln Center (1932 Broadway, New York, NY 10023) during NSOP!
 You can ship packages to your school address starting two weeks before orientation.

 If you're participating in one of these special programs, you'll get an email informing you of your acceptance and your alternate move-in date.

-While most days are packed with manditory programming, we have made a sincere effort to add numerous breaks to the week.
-To plan your week, we recommend marking required programs, events of interest to you, and all of the breaks in your schedule book to make the week seem less hectic.
-Making time to relax and hang out with your new friends is very important!
+While most days are packed with mandatory programming, we have made a sincere effort to add numerous breaks to the week.
+To plan your week, we recommend marking required programs, events of interest to you and all of the breaks in your schedule book to make the week seem less hectic.
+Making time to relax and hang out with your new friends is an important part of NSOP!